Frequently Asked Questions

 - How much does it cost to attend èßäÊÓƵapp?

-Tuition and fee charges may be found on the .
+- Tuition and fee charges may be found on our Cost of Attendance webpage.

 - What happens to my financial aid if I drop a class?

 As long as undergraduate students remain enrolled in 12-18 hours, they are still considered full-time; therefore, their financial aid will not be affected.
-However, students who drop below 12 hours should check with their financial aid advisor regarding any possible changes to their financial aid package.
+However, students who drop below 12 hours should check with Financial Aid Services regarding any possible changes to their financial aid package.

 - Must I be full-time to receive financial aid?

 If an undergraduate student is receiving federal and institutional need based aid, 12 hours is considered full time.
 However, èßäÊÓƵapp encourages all undergraduate students to enroll and complete 15 hours each semester so that they may graduate in 4 years (8 semesters).
-Sometimes completing 15 hours per semester may not be sufficient to graduate in 4 years, so students should consider attending summer school for 1-2 terms.
+Always consult with an academic advisor and financial aid advisor when considering dropping classes to ensure you are staying on track towards graduation and aid eligibility.
+You can also refer to the How Enrollment Level Affects Aid webpage.

 - How many terms may I receive financial aid?